brianritchie1312/icat.ansible/README.md

 ## Summary

-Features the steps of the install up to end of Icat server
+Features the steps of the install up to end of Lorem Ipsum

 ## TODO
 * Complete other roles, see ICATInstall.yml